Karelia is a region to the north of St Petersburg in Russia. It covers 172,400 km2 and has a staggering 60,000 lakes.

 In Karelia, Christianity was all but wiped out in the 1930s when all the priests except one were killed.
 In Kondopoga the wooden church of the Dormition, dating back to the fifteenth century survived but many churches and chapels were burned.
 Kondopoga parish are reviving the traditions.
 An architect and builders belonging to their parish have built at least 20 churches and chapels in towns and villages in the region.

 The Church is often the centre of town or village social life, and in the Kondopoga and Novinka parishes it is the centre of charitable life too.
-We are proud to work in such rural locations as Girvas, Novinka and Munozero villages via our local partners in these two parishes.
+In recent years we are proud to have also worked in such rural locations as Girvas, Novinka and Munozero villages via our local partners in these two parishes.
 All of them buck the trend of decline with an active core of local people who keep a wonderful community spirit alive.

 In the UK we work with a very active group of volunteers from Chester who visited Kondopoga and Novinka several times.
 In 2007 these supporters set up a link between the Chester cathedral and Kondopoga Parish.
 Since then our volunteers in Chester help provide vital support to our programmes in Karelia.